|Weight||92kg (14st 6lb)|

 Eight days later, he landed all his six kicks against Italy.
 He added another four out of five in the 17-9 win over France and an identical success rate in the Scotland match in March before taking his total to 19 successes from 22 attempts and becoming the top points-scorer with 50 in the 2011 Championship.
 Moving on, he won his 50th cap in the 14-14 draw with South Africa at Port Elizabeth on June 23 2012.
 That day, he also landed his 50th penalty goal in Tests.

-After spending five seasons with Newcastle Falcons, he has since completed three campaigns with Leicester and amassed 1,069 points in his first 89 matches averaging 12.01 per game.
-He helped the Tigers to a 26-14 triumph over Northampton Saints in the LV=Cup final at Worcester last March when playing off the bench for George Ford.
+After spending five seasons with Newcastle Falcons, he has since completed five campaigns with Leicester and amassed 1,219 points in his first 102 matches averaging 11.95 per game.
+He helped the Tigers to a 26-14 triumph over Northampton Saints in the LV= Cup final at Worcester in March 2012 when playing off the bench for George Ford.
+After winning the Aviva Premiership title with Tigers last May, he was rested by England for the summer tour of South America.

-Looking back further, Toby had rocketed from his first Falcons’ senior appearance against London Wasps as a 19-year-old in February 2005 to his England debut against Argentina at Twickenham in only 21 months.
+Looking back further, Toby rocketed from his first Falcons senior appearance against London Wasps as a 19-year-old in February 2005 to his England debut against Argentina at Twickenham in only 21 months.

 He played off the bench for Charlie Hodgson, then of Sale Sharks and now of Saracens, and won four caps as a replacement before his first start against France in 2007, the first of two successive years in which he made ten Test appearances.
 During that time span, he notched a try against France in 2007 and scored others against Wales and Italy the following year.